smellyCa/practice/README.md

 practice
 ========

-Thank yfwz100 for helping me to learn php,I think I will enjoy this journey.
+Thank yfwz100 for helping me learn php,I think I will enjoy this journey.